-It is now finally time for the Volume two of Chinese street food post.
-The first one, I think was the most successful post out of all I had on this blog.
+It is now finally time for another hawker food post – street food post.
+The first one about Beijing Street Food, I think was the most successful post out of all I had on this blog.
 This time we went to Jinan, and we planned to try some of Shandong cuisine dishes, but somehow we ended up on a Shandong food street of Jinan – Furong Ancient Street.
 So what did we find there?

 The very first impression I have got about Shandong street food we got was from the automated fryer machine for meat skewers.
 You can get those of different tastes – chicken, pork or even beef.
 The price for one you can expect RMB 5-10.
 People normally get bunch of those served in a paper bucket with soya sauce and chili over it.